Alexandra Juhasz AIDS Activism VHS Collection

 Two works of video art that I taught.

-A film I taught with and still do because of Tajima's amazing mix of documentary, fiction, history, art, and feminism.
+A film I taught with and still do because of Tajiri's amazing mix of documentary, fiction, history, art, and feminism.
+It always moves students to understand the necessity of experimental approaches to political history.
+It seems to be recorded from…

 Two films I taught with for years by African American woman filmmakers.
-Julie Dash went on to make Daughter of the Dust.
-A Place of Rage is a celebration of African American women.
+Julie Dash went on to make the seminal Daughter of the Dust."
+"Illusions" is an early feminist short and always a great way to think about the place and exclusions of Black women…

 Two great videos shared with me by my friend, the activist video artists, Annie Goldson and Chris Bratton.